Mold Removal Charlotte, North Carolina

 - Apply an anti-microbial encapsulant to the affected area to prevent mold regrowth

-- Final HEPA vacuum and cleanup
+- Final HEPA vacuum, remove containment and cleanup work area

-*Please note: The average operation time for mold remediation is 3 hours from start to finish
+*Please note: The average operation time for mold remediation is 8 hours from start to finish

 Mold Cleaning Products